alinarezrangel/build/docs/make.md

 current architecture or "features" which are extremely difficult to use are left unimplemented.

+The usage of `makefile` and `Makefile` files is deprecated (as the languages are different) and will be removed in the future.

 The syntax implemented from make consists of the following:

 ### Comments ###